-The SABA NC Foundation, the charitable arm of the South Asian Bar Association of Northern California (SABA NC) proudly sponsors fellowships for motivated law students.
+The SABA NC Foundation, the charitable arm of the South Asian Bar Association of Northern California (SABA NC) proudly sponsors fellowships for recent law student graduates:

 Public Interest Fellowship: The SABA NC Foundation Public Interest Fellowship provides a stipend for law students to spend a summer working with public interest law organizations in the San Francisco Bay Area.

 Applications for 2015 Public Interest Fellowships will be available in January 2015.

 Organizational Fellowhip: Each year, the SABA NC Foundation grants one organizational fellowship award by providing financial assistance to an organization in the Bay Area that promotes activities within the South Asian community.